Aliyah for family members – immigration for non-Jewish descendants

 Immigration to Israel for non-Jewish family members?

 The Law of Return (1950) is considered one of the fundamental laws of the state of Israel as a Jewish democracy.
 The Law of Return establishes the legal basis to the ideological Zionist project that allows Jews and their non-Jewish family members to immigrate (make Aliyah) to Israel.
-In this article advocate Michael Decker, an Israeli immigration lawyer at the law office of Cohen, Decker, Pex & Brosh, will explain who is eligible to make Aliyah to Israel and receive Israeli citizenship, focusing on Aliyah for family members of Jews, Messianic Jews and members of other religions.
+In this article advocate Michael Decker, an Israeli immigration lawyer at our law office will explain who is eligible to make Aliyah to Israel and receive Israeli citizenship, focusing on Aliyah for family members of Jews, Messianic Jews and members of other religions.

 “Who is a Jew” according to the Law of Return